magneticio/vamp.io/content/try vamp/index.md

 To get to grips with how Vamp works, we advise that you:

 1. Get Vamp up and running with [hello world](/try-vamp/hello-world/) quick setup
+_You could also follow one of our [other quick setups](/resources/run-vamp/quick-setup/), but we recommend hello world as it's the most straightforward._
 2. work through the [Sava tutorials](/try-vamp/sava-tutorials/)

 > **Note:** If you need help you can find us on [Gitter](https://gitter.im/magneticio/vamp)